EB-5 Litigation Updates Page

 Get the latest updates straight from the source.

-Welcome to Behring’s EB-5 Litigation Updates Page.
-Here, we aim to provide stakeholders in the EB-5 Program frequent updates on Behring’s latest lawsuit against the DHS, USCIS and DOS stemming from the adverse effects of their unilateral termination of the EB-5 Regional Center Program.
+Welcome to Behring’s EB-5 Litigation Updates page.
+Here, we aim to provide EB-5 stakeholders frequent updates about Behring Regional Center’s litigation against the Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) and the Department of State (DOS), stemming from agency violations of their statutory authority as it relates to the EB-5 Regional Center Program.

 See all of the EB-5 litigation update posts at the bottom of this page.